JamesonRGrieve/shma-svc-wordpress/README.md

 ### Authentication salts and rotation

 Authentication keys and salts are rendered into a dedicated secret that is mounted at `/run/secrets/wp-salts/wp-salts.php`.
+Only the PHP include file is stored in the secret to avoid duplicating data or drifting values between different keys.
 WordPress loads the file during bootstrap instead of relying on environment variables, keeping the values out of `kubectl describe` and container logs.
 Rotate the keys periodically by updating both the structured variables and the secret:

 ```sh
 kubectl create secret generic wordpress-auth --from-literal=AUTH_KEY=... --dry-run=client -o yaml | kubectl apply -f -